Losing an Erection During Sex: Reasons & Resolutions

 • It’s completely normal to occasionally lose your erection during sex.

-• You should absolutely seek treatment, however, if you often lose your erection during sex.
+• You should absolutely seek treatment, however, if it’s a constant and consistent issue in the bedroom.

 • It might signal a bigger problem that needs treatment like obesity, addiction or a mental health issue.